 Accessing Object Members via Pointer

-We can use the arrow operator (->) to access members (variables and functions) of the object through the pointer.
+We have the option to utilize the arrow operator (->) to retrieve members (variables and functions) of the object via the pointer.

 objects->memberFunction(); // Calling a member function through the pointer